lfflorian/GeoLocationIP/README.md

 ## Features
 Description of different features implemented on project
 -   Docker : using docker to containerize the application and run on different computers in linux server
--   Dto : Data Transfer object, used for separate entities that communicate with the database between client endpoint
+-   Dto : Data Transfer object, used for separate entities that communicate with different services
 -   Handling Error Globally : static class used for handling error globally, with this, we can have a clean controllers without try catch
 -   Action Filter : used for validate the user request schema
 -   Asynchronous : used asynchronous code for avoid performance bottlenecks and improve the responsiveness of our application